dharmeshjain52/dharmeshjain52/README.md

 - :telescope: Currently Working on Building a full stack <a>Video Hosting Platform</a> using NextJS and NodeJS
 - :seedling: Exploring web development frameworks and tools
-- :zap: In my free time,I try to not be idle
+- :zap: In my free time,I try to be productive
 - :mailbox: You can reach me here:dharmeshjain524@gmail.com
 <hr>